akhtarnabeel/ecoforecastCS/webserver/setup.md

 git clone https://github.com/akhtarnabeel/ecoforecastCS.git
 ```
 Then change the database-name/IPs in files do_mongo.py and wrapper.py.
-Create a folder name as 'users' withen 'web' folder and grant web users permission,
+Create a folder named as 'users' withen 'web' folder and grant web users permission,
 ```chown www-data:www-data users```

 Also execute the following commands to give cgi-bin permission to all the python files and execute following in web folder